I-84, Fishkill, New York

 Trend 1.
 Continued preference for personal vehicles

 The personal vehicle will remain the preferred mode of transportation in our county for the foreseeable future.
 Recent estimates show that over 81 percent of all trips in Dutchess County, and from 76-89 percent of work commutes, are made by personal vehicle; rates that have remained largely unchanged since at least 1980.
 And while our population has declined during the past decade, we have still seen a steady increase in the number of vehicles in the county, with our passenger vehicle inventory growing by five percent (9,500) from 2010-2018.
-Unless our development patterns and preferences change substantially, transit, walking, and bicycling are unlikely to be feasible for many trips, especially outside our city, village, and town centers.
+Unless our development patterns and preferences change substantially, transit, walking, and bicycling are unlikely to be feasible for many trips, especially outside our cities, villages, and town centers.

 Trend 2.
 More people working from home

 A shift to more telecommuting may help ease morning and evening rush hour peaks on major highways and transit systems.
 However, we will need to watch future long-distance commuting trends, especially among office-based workers, since they tend to work in jobs conducive to telecommuting.
 This includes those who normally commute to the New York City area by Metro-North Railroad: a permanent shift to telecommuting among this group may lessen demand for commuter rail.
-But despite the continued growth in telecommuting, we will still have a large share of our workforce that will commute.
+But despite the continued growth in telecommuting, a large share of our workforce will commute.
 Within this commuter population, some will require low cost transportation options to help offset lower wages.